edeo/landsat_looker/ed/firstdraft.md

 NYC has a data set of over 500,000 rows on the restaurantes in the city.
 I am hoping to use features from that data set to predict minimum wage and overtime violations.

-Description of your data set and how it was obtained
+###Description of your data set and how it was obtained:

 I used two tables: nycwagefull.csv and nyc.csv. nycwagefull.csv is a row for every wage and hour investigation that has happened in the state of new york since 2008. nyc.csv is the health inspection data for health inspecitons in reasturantes in NYC.